Jo-Jo0/Hanoy-App/README.md

 # Hanoy-App
-This is an Android App to play the towers of Hanoy.
-Initial Created during an Workshop at XLAB-Göttingen (DE)
+This is an Android App to play the Game "Towers of Hanoy".
+Initial Created at an Workshop at XLAB Göttingen (Germany) and modifiedy by me.